jmasselink/jmasselink.github.io/_posts/2017-3-11-Hello-World.md

 ---
 layout: post
-title: Welcome to Joel's site!
+title: Welcome - Willkommen - Soyez les bienvenus - Karibu
 ---

-Hello World !
-This is my very first blog post!
-Thanks for following my blog, where I will write about whatever it is that I want to write about!.
+Hello!
+I am starting a blog just for the fun of it.
+It's my personal blog and therefore consists mostly of my own thought.
+I will write about whatever it is that I want to write about!.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).